c4llmeco4ch/deck-of-cards/README.md

 * Add functionality for:
   * Double down
   * Betting/payout rates/insurance
-  * Refill deck on last drawn card rather than after every hand

 * Move blackjack.py to new folder, so games are separate from the base cards

-* Create hand.py base class, which BJHand extends
+* Have BJHand extend Hand

-* Create player base class, which BJPlayer extends
+* Have BJPlayer extend Player

 * Move BJ functionality of cards to BJCard subclass